 Girls can play table tennis and take advantage of the 50” TV in the Gunroom [Common Room] and prizes are awarded for having well-tidied rooms for inspections and earning Merits.

 There is also an annual Illawarra Mothers' Lunch at the beginning of the Michaelmas term, which offers the chance for new and existing mothers to get to know one another.

 Mrs Amanda Bowden

 - Miss Philippa Sanders

-Mrs Dawn Grehan has been Illawarra Matron for three years, is always on hand to provide a listening ear and helps with the pastoral care of the girls.
+Mrs Dawn Grehan has been Illawarra Matron for several years, is always on hand to provide a listening ear and helps with the pastoral care of the girls.

 - Ms Jenny Clubbe

 - Mrs Katrina Oprawko's high standards set the tone for the Division and she is a valued member of the Illawarra team.